jkurthoconnor/language-specific-problems/exercises/js_basics.md

 Solution:
 The code logs `Bob Bob`.
 This is because strings are primitive types in JS, thus they are immutable.
 While `name.toUpperCase()` returns a new, uppercased string, the original value to which `name` points remains unchanged.

+Further Exploration:
+How is it possible that even though this string is a primitive, it is able to call a method?

+Solution:
+When a method is called on a primitive, JS briefly creates an object of the appropriate type (assuming there is a corresponding constructor) from the primitive's value and uses that object to call the method.
+Once the method returns, it is discarded.
 5. Arithmetic Integer

 Here is the code for the program: